 In fiscal year 2021, the RSUs granted to the Named Executive Officers equaled 29,283 total RSUs with an aggregate grant date fair value of \$872,448 for each of Messrs.
 Singleton and Aisquith and 9,761 total RSUs with an aggregate grant date fair value of \$255,596 for Mr. Ezzell.
 In fiscal year 2022, the RSUs granted to the Named Executive Officers equaled 14,922 total RSUs with an aggregate grant date fair value of \$600,014 for each of Messrs.
 Singleton and Aisquith and 4,974 total RSUs with an aggregate grant date fair value of \$200,005 for Mr. Ezzell.
-In fiscal year 2023, the RSUs granted to the Named Executive Officers equaled 19,927 total RSUs with an aggregate grant date fair value of \$200,005 for Mr. Ezzell.
 In fiscal year 2023, the RSUs granted to the Named Executive Officers equaled 19,927 total RSUs with an aggregate grant date fair value of \$600,002 for each of Messrs.
 Singleton and Aisquith and 9,965 total RSUs with an aggregate grant date fair value of \$300,046 for Mr. Ezzell.
 The RSUs granted in fiscal year 2021 vest ratably over a four-year period and the RSUs granted in fiscal years 2022 and 2023 vest ratably over a three-year period, subject to the Named Executive Officer's continued performance of services to the Company through each vesting date.

 During fiscal year 2021, the PSUs granted to the Named Executive Officers equaled 43,924 target PSUs with a targeted grant date fair value of \$1,308,648 for each of Messrs.
 Singleton and Aisquith and 14,642 target PSUs with a targeted grant date fair value of \$383,418 for Mr. Ezzell.
 During fiscal year 2022, the PSUs granted to the Named Executive Officers equaled 22,383 target PSUs with a targeted grant date fair value of \$900,020 for each of Messrs.
 Singleton and Aisquith and 7,461 target PSUs with a targeted grant date fair value of \$300,007 for Mr. Ezzell.
 During fiscal year 2023, the PSUs granted to the Named Executive Officers equaled 29,892 target PSUs with a targeted grant date fair value of \$900,048 for each of Messrs.
 Singleton and Aisquith and 14,946 target PSUs with a targeted grant date fair value of \$450,024 for Mr. Ezzell.
 The number of PSUs granted pursuant to the fiscal year 2023 PSU awards was determined based on a target annual equity award value determined by the compensation committee.
 The ultimate number of units contingently earned pursuant to the fiscal years 2021, 2022 and 2023 PSU awards was determined based on the performance of the Company versus specific objectives over a one-year performance period.
 For fiscal years 2021, 2022 and 2023, the amount earned with respect to the PSUs could range from 0% to 200% of the target PSUs.
 The amount actually earned for each Named Executive Officer with respect to fiscal year 2021 performance was 200%.
 The amount of PSUs actually earned for each Named Executive Officer with respect to fiscal year 2022 was determined to be 200%.
-The amount of PSUs actually earned for each Named Executive Officer with respect to fiscal year 2023 was determined to be 40%.
-The performance measurements for the PSUs granted in fiscal years 2021, 2022 and 2023 were based on performance measured against Adjusted EBITDA and aged inventory objectives, with Adjusted EBITDA targets weighted at 80% and inventory objectives weighted at 20%.
-Following the initial one-year performance period, the performance-based RSUs contingently earned vest ratably over a three-year period, subject to the Named Executive Officer's continued performance of services to the Company through each vesting date.
+The amount of PSUs granted in fiscal years 2021, 2022 and 2023 were based on performance measured against Adjusted EBITDA and aged inventory objectives, with PSUs granted in fiscal years 2021, 2022 and 2023 were based on performance measured against Adjusted EBITDA and aged inventory objectives, with Company through each vesting date.